23f2001942/ISA2025-Projects/README.md

-# 🌌 Cosmic Parameters Insights — ISA 2025 Astrophysics Projects
+# ISA 2025 Astrophysics Projects

 This repository contains Python notebooks, datasets, and final reports for two astrophysics research projects completed as part of the **India Space Academy (ISA) 2025 Summer School**.
 These projects explore the dynamical mass of galaxy clusters and the estimation of cosmological parameters using real observational data from SDSS and Pantheon+SH0ES datasets.